 El Ranchito summer camp began in 2007 as a collaboration between Shield Ranch, El Buen Samaritano and Westcave Outdoor Learning Center.
-Together, we created El Ranchito because we believe it is important to provide urban kids with opportunities to discover the natural world – and themselves.
+Together, we created El Ranchito because we believe it is important to provide youth who otherwise would not have the opportunity to discover the natural world – and themselves.

 El Ranchito’s first summer consisted of two one-week sessions and 36 campers entering the 5th through the 7th grades.
 Over the next few years we expanded camp to include more grades, more sessions, and more campers.
 In 2009, inspired by our oldest campers from the previous year, we added Conservation Corps which provides high school youth with an opportunity to participate in conservation work while earning a modest stipend.
 Now El Ranchito consists of two camp programs: Nature Discovery Camp for rising 4th through 9th graders; and Conservation Corps for rising 10th through 12th graders.
 El Ranchito serves 90 children/youth each summer, more than half of whom are returning campers.